Ladywell railway station

-Ladywell railway station is in Ladywell, in the London Borough of Lewisham in south east London, in Travelcard Zone 3.
+Ladywell railway station is in Ladywell, in the London Borough of Lewisham in south east London, in London fare zone 3.
 It is 6 mi 62 chain measured from London Charing Cross.

 The station and all trains serving it are operated by Southeastern.
 The Grade II station opened in 1857 and is in Ladywell Fields, adjacent to University Hospital, Lewisham.

 History

 Early years (1857-1922)

 The Mid-Kent line was built by the Mid-Kent and North Kent Junction Railway (MK&NKJR) and was opened on 1 January 1857 as far as Beckenham Junction (although it was not technically a junction as the West End of London and Crystal Palace Railway's line did not open until 3 May 1858).
 From opening the line was worked by the South Eastern Railway (SER).
 Seven years later the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road) which again was operated by the SER.

 In September 1866 a spur was opened from the north end of Ladywell station to the recently opened main line (which avoided Lewisham Junction station) which it joins at Parks Bridge Junction.

 Almost all services from the station have terminated at Charing Cross or Cannon Street stations but between 1880 and 1884 a service worked between Croydon (Addiscombe Road) calling all stations to New Cross and then via a connection to the East London Line and terminating at Liverpool Street station.

 In 1898 the South Eastern Railway and its bitter rivals the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and Ladywell became an SECR station.